gabyse1/todo-list-react/README.md

 ### Prerequisites

-- Have a computer
+- Have git installed on your local computer.

 ### Install

-- Install git on your local computer.
 - Clone this repository to your local computer.
 Choose the location you prefer.
 - Run the command *npm install* to install all project's dependencies.